RossLab/Bradysia-GRCs/analyses/assigment-of-L-X-A.md

-## Sorting of Sciara genome
+## Assigning chromosome location _B. coprophila_ Illumina scaffolds

+### Overview
-The goal is to figure reliable assignment of genome assembly of Scaira to X-linked (X), L-linked (L) and autosomal (A) sequences.
+The goal is to reliably assign scaffolds in the genome assembly of _B. coprophila_ to X-linked (X), GRC-linked (L) and autosomal (A) sequences.
+We will use coverage and k-mer based approaches to assign the chromosomal location of scaffolds and then compare the two approaches.
+Scaffolds that were assigned to the same chromosome type with both analyses will be used in later analyses.
 - [Project board](https://github.com/orgs/RossLab/projects/1).

 Input data:
- - Illumina testes
+ - Illumina testes (male)
- - Illumina head
+ - Illumina head (male)
- - Illumina testes assembly (spades)
+ - Illumina assembly (spades)
- - PacBio testes
+ - PacBio testes (male)
- - PacBio heads (with the X inversion)
+ - PacBio heads (with the X inversion) (female- not used here)
- - PacBio testes polished assembly (ReadBeans, Racon with both long and short reads)
+ - PacBio testes polished assembly (ReadBeans, Racon with both long and short reads) (from only male data- not used here)

-We use two approaches, the coverage ratio of head and testes libraries and using 2d kmer spectra.
+For both the coverage and k-mer approaches, we compare the Illumina testes and head sequencing libraries to determine what chromosome type sequences belong as GRCs, X chromosomes, and autosomes are at different frequency in these two tissue types (See Figure 1A/B in manuscript for depiction of sequencing approach).

 ### Table of content